- Blue Cross offers a variety of Medicare Advantage plans and types in most states in the United States.

 - Virginia: Anthem MediBlue Care on Site, Anthem MediBlue COPD, Anthem MediBlue Diabetes, or Anthem MediBlue Dual Advantage

-You can search for available Medicare Advantage plans by state and region at the Medicare plan finder and at your provider’s website.
+You can search for available Medicare Advantage plans by state and region on the Medicare plan finder tool and on your provider’s website.

 The Medicare Advantage marketplace is an increasingly competitive one.
-In 2020, the average of available Medicare Advantage plans in most areas is 28.
-If you live in a metropolitan county, there may be as many as 31 plans available on average or 16 plans in the average rural area.
+If you live in a metropolitan county, there may be dozens of plans to choose from.

 The following are some examples of Blue Cross Medicare Advantage plans in various locations with their monthly premiums and other costs.
-These plans do not include the cost of your monthly Part B premium, which is $144.60 for every person enrolled in Medicare Part B.
+These plans do not include the cost of your monthly Part B premium.

-Having Medicare Advantage means that the insurance company that offers your plan will provide coverage for Medicare Part A (hospital coverage), Medicare Part B (medical coverage) and some plans offer prescription drug coverage.
+Having Medicare Advantage (Part C) means that the insurance company that offers your plan will provide coverage for Medicare Part A (hospital coverage), Medicare Part B (medical coverage).
+Some plans also offer prescription drug coverage.
 Medicare Advantage plans vary in their out-of-pocket costs and coverage, including copayments and coinsurances.

 Deadlines for enrolling in or changing your Medicare Advantage plan